 On April 3, 1966, Bobby Hull picked up an assist in the Chicago Blackhawks’ 4-2 win over the Boston Bruins in their regular-season finale.
-He finishes the season with 97 points, the most ever in NHL history, breaking Dickie Moore’s previous record of 96.
+He finished the season with 97 points, the most ever in NHL history, breaking Dickie Moore of the Montreal Canadiens’ previous record of 96.
 To put this into perspective, 343 players have scored 97 points or more in a season since this date.

-Three years later, Brett Hull tied his father for ninth place on the all-time goals list when he scored his 610th goal in the Dallas Stars’ 2-2 tie with the Calgary Flames.
+Exactly 34 years later, on April 3, 2000, Brett Hull tied his father for ninth place on the all-time goals list when he scored his 610th goal in the Dallas Stars’ 2-2 tie with the Calgary Flames.

-In addition to passing Hull, Lemieux had another pair of big moments on this date.
+The legendary Lemieux had a trio of big moments on this date.
 On April 3, 1988, he became just the fourth player in NHL history to score 70 goals in a season against the Whalers.
 Currently, eight players have scored at least 70 goals in a single season with the most recent occurring when both Teemu Selanne and Alexander Mogilny scored 76 in 1992-93.

 Odds & Ends

-On April 03, 1977, Guy Lafleur extended his NHL-record point-scoring streak to 28 games during the Montreal Canadiens 2-1 victory over the Washington Capitals.
-Lafleur scored 19 goals and 61 points during the 28-game streak.
-Lafleur also set the Montreal franchise record for the most points in a season with 136, which still stands today.
+On April 3, 1977, Guy Lafleur extended his NHL-record point-scoring streak to 28 games during the Montreal Canadiens 2-1 victory over the Washington Capitals.
+He scored 19 goals and 61 points during the 28-game streak.
+He also set the Montreal franchise record for the most points in a season with 136, which still stands today.
 In fact, he has the six best scoring seasons in franchise history.

 In that same game, Lafleur’s linemate, Steve Shutt, became the first left wing in team history to score 60 goals in a season.
-The Canadiens also set an NHL record with their 60th win of the season and their 132 points are still the best ever.
+The Canadiens also set an NHL record with their 60th win of the season and their 132 points are still the highest total ever.

-On April 2, 1988, Hakan Loob of the Calgary Flames became the first Swedish-born player to score 50 goals in the NHL.
+Later that same evening, Hakan Loob of the Calgary Flames became the first Swedish-born player to score 50 goals in the NHL.
 The milestone goal came in a 4-1 win over the Minnesota North Stars.
-This was the one and only 50-goal season in Loob’s career and he is one of seven players to have one in a Flames uniform.
+This was the only 50-goal season in Loob’s career and he is one of seven players to have one in a Flames uniform.